Aliases for SMURF2 Gene

 GeneCards Summary for SMURF2 Gene

 SMURF2 (SMAD Specific E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
-Diseases associated with SMURF2 include hepatitis c virus.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
-An important paralog of this gene is AREL1.
+Diseases associated with SMURF2 include Hepatitis C Virus.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+An important paralog of this gene is SMURF1.

 UniProtKB/Swiss-Prot Summary for SMURF2 Gene